-Infectious CWD material does not cook out of meat.
-Most infectious CWD material stays in the brain, spinal cord, lymph nodes and spleen, but it can also enter the meat
+CWD prions do not cook out of meat.
+Most CWD prions stay in the brain, spinal cord, lymph nodes and spleen, but can also enter the meat.

 There have been no reported cases of CWD in people.
-As a precaution, the Wisconsin Department of Public Health recommends that hunters do not consume or distribute venison to others until test results show that CWD was not detected in the deer.
+As a precaution, the Wisconsin Department of Health Services recommends that hunters do not consume or distribute venison to others until test results show that CWD was not detected in the deer.